 PROBLEM POSSIBLE CAUSE SOLUTION Microwave cooking times seem too long The electric supply to your home or wall outlets is low or lower than normal.
 Your electric company can tell you if the line voltage is low.
 Your electrician or service technician can tell you if the outlet voltage is low.
-See page 7.
-The Cook Power is not at the recommended setting.
-Check "Microwave cooking chart" on page 49.
+See page 7. , The Cook Power is not at the recommended setting.
+Check "Microwave cooking chart" on page 68.
 There is not enough cooking time for the amount of food being cooked.
 Allow for more time when cooking more food at one time.
 The Display shows a time The oven door is not closed completely.
 Completely close oven door. counting down but the oven is not cooking You have set the controls as a minute timer.
 Touch TIMER OFF to cancel the Minute Timer.
-You do not hear the Program- ming Tone The command is not correct.
-Re-enter command.
+You do not hear the Pro- gramming Tone The command is not correct.
+Reenter command.
+Foods undercook during convec- tion and combi- nation cooking You have not followed the recipe closely enough.
+Follow reliable recipes exactly for ingredients, utensils, cooking time, and proper rack position.
+Foods are not prepared and ready to place in the oven.
+This increases heat loss from the door being open.
+Make sure foods are properly pre- pared and ready to place in oven.
+Smoke is coming from back of oven during broiling This is normal, just as in conventional broiling.
 The microwave oven turns off Probe is not pushed far enough into the food.
 Insert at least 1/3 of probe into the food. too soon or not soon enough when using the Probe is not positioned correctly in the food.
 Position probe tip in the center of the food.
 Temperature Probe When cooking roasts, you have not let roast stand after cooking.
 Allow roast to stand for a few minutes after cooking.
 Probe is not plugged in correctly.
 Plug probe tightly into its socket.
 Cook Power is not set correctly.
 Reset the Cook Power.
 Probe temperature is not set correctly.
 Reset the probe temperature.
 The Display shows "888:88" There has been a power interruption.
 Reset the clock.